 The rotation is relatively easy, especially for a Nightblade build - it doesn't take a lot of playing to master it.
 You have to make sure that your Relentless Focus is active when you're engaging and then go with a full bow rotation.
 Then you swap bars and proc the Assassin's Scourge.
 After that, use Rending Slashes and start spamming Surprise Attack.
 When the target gets below 25%, switch to Killer's Blade.
-Remember to weave in light attacks between abilities for extra damage from animation cancelling and always recast Relentless Focus after consuming the stacks.
+Remember to weave in light attacks between abilities for extra damage from animation canceling and always recast Relentless Focus after consuming the stacks.

 ESO Stamina Nightblade build

 Nightblade is one of the best choices if you want to play a Stamina-based damage dealer.
 However, it's probably not the best class for a beginner.
 Even this PvE build, which is relatively simple for a Nightblade, has a pretty complicated rotation, at least when compared to various DPS builds of some of the other classes.
 At the same time, this playstyle is really engaging.
 That's the reason why there always are tons of Stamina Nightblades running around.